aku006/bixly-interview-test/README.md

     source env/bin/activate
     cd mysite

-Once in `/mysite`, follow these commands to install the packages needed to run this app:
+Once in `/mysite`, first update `pip` using `pip install --upgrade pip`.
+Then install the following packages using `pip`:

-    pip install --upgrade pip
-    pip install django
+    django
-    pip install djangorestframework
+    djangorestframework
-    pip install djangorestframework-simplejwt
+    djangorestframework-simplejwt

 Then you need to migrate the files and create a superuser (follow the prompts for the superuser):

     python manage.py migrate
     python manage.py createsuperuser

-If you haven't done so yet, install Postman at the following URL: https://www.postman.com/downloads/
+If you haven't done so yet, install Postman at the following URL: https://www.postman.com/downloads/.
+You can create an account for Postman if you want, or you can just skip straight ahead to the app without doing so; I didn't need an account to use Postman.

 # Instructions For Testing the Server
 ## Authentication